internet safety week

 LGPD: the technical dilemmas, risks and business opportunities of a still obscure subject

-• February 25, 2021, 7pm – 8:30pm
+• February 25, 2021, 19h - 20h30

-• Online event via Youtube
+• Online Event via Youtube

 • Free

-Are you not yet subscribed to our newsletter to receive this content weekly by email?
-Then sign up using the link below:
+Are you not yet registered on our newsletter to receive this content weekly in the email?
+Then subscribe through the link below:

 Share the link with your colleagues and friends.